gogeekness/Terraform_Lustre/README.md

 When up, the scrip will copy you profile from `$(USER) ./.ssh` Then, log into the client system to then ssh into the 2 servers (MGT & OSS)

+### The base diskimage and snapshot
+If you entend to use this image and snapshot, be aware that the build in user is `ec-user`.
+Once you are in the VMs update the active users, the Ansibel code will do that.
+I included my ZFS install commands so you can create your ZFS installation on Alma8

 ### Bash adn command line
 The scrip will create the container with Tofu, AWS CLI, and Ansible.
 Run Tofo on AWS then pass the public IP to Ansible to configure.